 Lines can also be added for Ascender, x-height, and Descender.
 If you use a mono printer, you may get better results by turning these lines off.

-If you have drawn your font too small in the grid, you can scale the size on the General tab of the Options dialogue.
+If you have drawn your font too small in the grid, you can scale the size on the General tab of the Options dialog.

 Conclusions